-First Federal Bank Small Business of the Year: Staying power – a substantiated history as an established business, growth in the number of employees, increase in sales, innovative product(s), overcoming adversity, and evidence of contributions by nominee to aid community-oriented projects.
+First Federal Bank Small Business of the Year: A substantiated history as an established business – growth in employee and sales – responsiveness to adversity – Supports community-oriented projects.

-AT&T Emerging Business of the Year: A locally owned, for-profit, up to or about three years in business under the same ownership with fewer than 25 employees, under $2.5 million in sales, consistent overall growth (employees and sales), innovativeness of product/service, response to adversity, contributions to the community.
+State Bank Emerging Business of the Year: A locally owned, for-profit, up to five years in business under the same ownership – growth in employee and sales – responsiveness to adversity – Supports community-oriented projects.

-CompManagement Inc. (CMI) and CompManagement Health Systems (CHS) Family-Owned Small Business: A locally owned functioning business which has been passed from one generation to another with at least a 15-year track record; growth in the number of employees; increase in sales; contributions to the community; nominees must serve as a majority owner and operator; award is presented to the company.
+CompManagement Inc. (CMI) and CompManagement Health Systems (CHS) Family-Owned Small Business: A locally owned business which has been passed from one generation to another – – growth in employee and sales – responsiveness to adversity – Supports community-oriented projects.

 Fifth Third Bank Downtown Champion of the Year: An individual, organization or business dedicating their time and efforts towards advancing the downtown community through their individual or organizational involvement.

-Citizens National Bank Agriculture Enterprise Champion of the Year: An established farm/agricultural business that has demonstrated sound business practices and leadership within the agricultural sector based on economic impact, marketing innovative farm practices, and dollar investment in the community.
+Citizens National Bank Agriculture Enterprise Champion of the Year: An established farm/agricultural business that has demonstrated sound business practices and leadership – marketing innovative farm practices – and dollar investment in the community.

-First National Bank “Go Local” Small Business Champion of the Year: A local business, individual, or not-for-profit organization committed to continual reinvestment of revenue back into the local economy through innovative and collaborative partnerships with local vendors, customers, and users.
-A champion of local brick and mortar businesses and other organizations by consciously choosing a local option when competitively available.
+First National Bank “Go Local” Small Business Champion of the Year: A local business, individual, or not-for-profit organization committed to a local option when competitively available – innovative and collaborative partnerships.
+A champion of local brick and mortar businesses and other organizations by consciously choosing.

-A special thanks to contributing sponsors Ohio Means Jobs Hancock County and JYoakam LLC Advertising Agency for their support.
+A special thanks to contributing sponsor JYoakam LLC Advertising Agency for their support.
 Applicants may nominate business partners, clients, neighbors, suppliers, a fellow Chamber Member or even themselves!
-Nomination forms are available at the Chamber office or at www.FindlayHancockChamber.com.
-Nominations must be submitted by Tuesday, June 30, 2015.
+Nomination forms are available at the Chamber office and at www.FindlayHancockChamber.com, or may be downloaded here.

-Call, fax, mail or e-mail your nomination information today!
+Call, fax, mail or e-mail your Nominee TODAY!

 Findlay•Hancock County Chamber of Commerce.
 123 East Main Cross Street, Findlay, OH 45840